timbitz/Whippet.jl/README.md

 ```

 ## 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in refflat.
-A default example is supplied for hg19 in anno/refseq_hg19.flat.gz
+A default flat file is supplied for hg19 in `anno/refseq_hg19.flat.gz`.

+Note: Until GTF format is supported, you will need to make your own flat files from gtf using the `gtfToGenePred` utility from the UCSC Genome Browser kent source, you can obtain the pre-compiled executable [here](http://hgdownload.soe.ucsc.edu/admin/exe/).
+Run `gtfToGenePred` with `-genePredExt` flag.

 ```bash
 $ julia whippet-index.jl --fasta hg19.fa.gz --flat refseq_hg19.flat.gz
 ```